 Jérémie Delecourt is Head of the Corporate Development, Human Resources, Communications and Middle Office activities.

 Jérémie Delecourt joined Ardian in 2004.
 He came from the buyout fund Activa Capital where he had been an analyst since 2000.
 He started his career with iBazar where he was in charge of international development.
-Jérémie Delecourt leads the Corporate Development, Communications, Human Resources and Middle Office departments.
+Jérémie Delecourt leads the Corporate Development, Communications, Human Resources and Funds Finance departments.

 Philippe Poletti is Head of the Mid Cap Buyout activity.

 Philippe Poletti joined Ardian in 1999 where he has led numerous successful deals (Spotless Group, Icare, Cornhill France, Outremer Telecom, Larivière, Anios).
 As Head of the Mid Cap Buyout team he has overseen its development into a pan-European activity.
 Philippe’s career began at Solving International, in 1994 he joined Desnoyers Group as Business Development Manager, later going on to become a special consultant to the President.
 From 1997-1999, he was Head of Mergers, Acquisitions and Divestments at DMC, a textile group.